 - Lumbermen: Lumbermen is focused on construction and mercantile commercial credit reporting.
 Reports are available for companies throughout North America.

 - PayNet: PayNet is focused on providing credit ratings and information about small businesses.
-It provides real-time data collected from a proprietary database of 24 million lines of credit, loans and leases.
+It provides real-time data collected from a proprietary database of 24 million business lines of credit, loans and leases.
 It also forecasts the risk of default.

 - Seafax: Seafax provides comprehensive credit reports including international data.
 It focuses on business information within the food industry.